TypeStrong/ts-loader/CONTRIBUTING.md

 ```
 // for test harness purposes only, you would not need this in a normal project
 module.exports.resolveLoader = { alias: { 'ts-loader': path.join(__dirname, "../../../index.js") } }
+// note that there are 3 ../ here as compared with only 2 for the comparison tests
 ```

 And likewise the `karma.conf.js` will need to reuse this like so: